The High Court has recently made an important ruling that impacts on challenging a will on the grounds of mental capacity.

 iv) not be subject to any disorder of the mind which would “poison his affections, pervert his sense of right, or prevent the exercise of his natural faculties”.

-The issues in the case
+The important legal issues in the case

-Evidence was heard regarding the deterioration in the relationship between the claimant and the testator in the months leading up to the execution of the will, with concerns being raised as to the testator’s safety at home, ultimately resulting in the testator leaving the matrimonial home and moving in with his daughter two weeks before giving instructions for his new will.
+Evidence was heard regarding the deterioration in the relationship between the claimant and the testator in the months leading up to the execution of the will, with concerns being raised about the testator’s safety at home, ultimately resulting in the testator leaving the matrimonial home and moving in with his daughter two weeks before giving instructions for his new will.
 The testator was admitted to hospital the day before giving instructions for his new will, at which time the hospital notes query whether he was suffering from drug toxicity as a result of the “cocktail of drugs” he was taking at the time.
 Medical notes made the following day confirm that the testator was not exhibiting features of dementia, with the drafting lawyer noting that same day that there were no doubts as to the testator’s capacity when he gave his instructions.
 Expert evidence based on the testator’s medical records was inconclusive, with even the claimant’s own expert not being prepared to state conclusively that the testator lacked capacity on the day he gave instructions for his will.

 The court’s decision

-HHJ Saffman ruled that the defendant had met the burden of establishing the four elements of the Banks v Goodfellow mental capacity test, both at the time the testator gave his instructions and when he executed the will.
+The judge ruled that the defendant had met the burden of establishing the four elements of the Banks v Goodfellow mental capacity test, both at the time the testator gave his instructions and when he executed the will.
 Although the palliative drugs may have impaired the testator’s reasoning at times, this was not to such an extent that his testamentary capacity would have been affected.
 Moreover, the terms of the testator’s will could not be considered irrational or unjust, giving the claimant a life interest in his half-share of the house and, therefore, the use of the bulk of the estate for her lifetime, before passing to one of his children from a previous marriage only after the claimant’s death.
 Accordingly, he concluded that the challenge to the validity of the Will failed.